 - More/Number of additional cover images to download: Limits the amount of images to download from Discogs when clicking the selector button in the cover art preview window.

-- More/Skip failed request checking: Don't use locally created logs of failed online image and lyrics requests.
+- More/Skip failed request checking: Don't use locally created logs of failed online image requests.
 Caution: Enabling this option may slow down program operation.

-When writing ID3v2 tags, the ID3v2.3 version is used, text fields encoded in UTF-16.
-A couple of commandline arguments are supported: folder name and -G folder name.
+When writing ID3v2 tags, the ID3v2.3 version is used, with text fields encoded in UTF-16.
+A few commandline arguments are supported: folder name, -G folder name, and -GP folder name.
 With the first one supplied, taghycardia would process the folder automatically upon startup.
 The second one causes taghycardia to launch in the playlist generator mode, while the third would make the program create a playlist using its latest settings, open the playlist in the system-default media player, and close taghycardia.
 Additionally, there is an experimental filename switch causing taghycardia to re-detect the single track and, if successful, download a corresponding cover image to re-tag the file with that.

 In the works: